Our History

 The Bicentenary

-In 2014, he and his former partner, Nancy Blanchette, discovered a few acres of fallow land on Napper Road in Hemmingford and on which was a property built in 1830.
-First in stone, a cladding in ocher painted wooden shingles and a red sheet metal roof adorned the bicentenary, then the barn adjacent to the west wall of the house was kept in natural wood.
+In 2014, he and his former wife, Nancy Blanchette, discovered on Napper Road in Hemmingford a few acres of undeveloped land opposite which was a property built around 1830.
+First of all, a stone cladding, a wood shingle cladding and a red sheet roof were used to decorate the bicentennial, then the barn adjacent to the west wall of the house was kept in natural wood.
+In order to found an organic blueberry plantation based on self-harvesting and artisanal production, Nancy, Benoit and their 3 boys, Baptiste, Caleb and Jeremy, moved into this house.

 Beginnings on the Farm